-For people having Sun as Atma Karaka (AK), placement of other Char Karaks (planets) in the 12th house and 6th house from Sun is not good at all.
+For people having the Sun as Atma Karaka (AK), the placement of other Char Karaks (planets) in the 12th house and 6th house from the Sun is not good at all.

-Native will have disharmony, repulsion, unfortunate /unpleasant experience and lack of fruitful relationships with those souls/people represented by those planets as char karaka for the native.
+The native will have disharmony, repulsion, unfortunate /unpleasant experiences, and a lack of fruitful relationships with those souls/people represented by those planets as char karaka for the native.

 Marana Karaka Sthana (MKS): https://www.sarvatobhadra.com/marana-karaka-sthana-mks/

-In Pachakadi Sambandha, discussed by Shri Venkatesa Sarma in Jyotish classic Sarvartha Chintamani, planets placed in 6th house are inimical to Sun.
+In Pachakadi Sambandha, discussed by Shri Venkatesa Sarma in Jyotish classic Sarvartha Chintamani, planets placed in the 6th house are inimical to the Sun.

-Saturn is especially bad in both the houses: 6th house and 12th house, as Saturn is natural pachaka (digestor or one who can tolerate the wrath of the mighty Sun) of Sun.
+Saturn is especially bad in both the houses: the 6th house and the 12th house, as Saturn is a natural pachaka (digestor or one who can tolerate the wrath of the mighty Sun) of the Sun.

 Rahu normally represents material pursuits (bhoga marga, and tamo guna) and shows dogmatic pursuits in the world of Maya (the untruth).